Macroscopic instructions vs microscopic operations in quantum circuits

-These two invariants can be expressed directly in terms of the data ${\cal P}(S)$:\\ { }{(\bf{i})} $\det ({\cal P}(S_\sigma))$ is invariant under permutations $\sigma$\\ { }{(\bf{ii})} $\Spec ({\cal P}(S_{\sigma'}){\cal P}_0^{-1})$ is invariant under cyclic permutations $\sigma'$, where ${\cal P}_0$ is the probability matrix obtained from the short experiment.
+It is worth mentioning that the above permutational invariants can be expressed directly in terms of the $d^{2}\times d^{2}$ probably matrices ${\mathcal{P}}(\mathcal{S}).$ More precisely, making use of equations (\ref{Sraw}), (\ref{test1}) and (\ref{test2}) one can easily show that context-independence implies that {(\bf{i})} $\det ({\cal P}(\cal S_\sigma))$ is invariant under permutations $\sigma$ and {(\bf{ii})} $\Spec ({\cal P}(\mathcal{S}_{\sigma'}){\mathcal P}_0^{-1})$ is invariant under cyclic permutations $\sigma'$, where ${\mathcal P}_0=\mathcal{P}(\mathcal{S}_{0})$ is the probability matrix obtained from the short experiment (see discussion around Eq.~(\ref{Sraw0})).
 Formulating these tests directly in terms of the data, removes any need to estimate gates or SPAM.
-It also demonstrates that they are gauge-invariant, in the terminology of GST \cite{merkel2013,blume2013,greenbaum2015,rudnicki2017}, because they only involve spectral properties of the maps.
+It also demonstrates that they are gauge-invariant, in the terminology of GST \cite{merkel2013,blume2013,greenbaum2015,rudnicki2017}.

-The permutation tests are only useful for sequences involving at least two different gates (one of which could be the idle gate), so context-dependence cannot be isolated to a single gate \footnote{The data obtained from permutation tests are still useful for model selection purposes \cite{model,schwarz2013} in any case.}.
-Since tests that target individual gates are useful, for debugging purposes, here are some tests that target individual gates.
+The permutational tests are only useful for sequences involving at least two different gates (one of which could be the idle gate), so context-dependence cannot be isolated to a single gate \footnote{The data obtained from permutation tests are still useful for model selection purposes \cite{model,schwarz2013} in any case.}.
+Since tests that target individual gates are useful, for debugging purposes, here is a test that targets individual gates.